 The Smithsonian recognizes its interest in the net assets of organizations that are financially interrelated and the changes in its interest as other nonoperating activities.
-During fiscal year 2021, the Smithsonian and the Friends of the National Zoo, as well as the UK Charitable Trust, were dissolved.
-The net asset balances were written-off and the losses are reflected in nonoperating activities within the statements of financial activities.
-There are no other related organizations of the Smithsonian.
+There are no related organizations of the Smithsonian.

-Notes to Financial Statements September 30, 2022 and 2021 (Dollars in millions)
+Notes to Financial Statements September 30, 2023 and 2022 (Dollars in millions)